admc/wd/README.md

 npm install wd
 ```

-Note: wd depends on selenium standalone server.
-If you're not sure what that means, use [selenium-standalone](https://www.npmjs.com/package/selenium-standalone) to install and start a selenium server.
+Note: WD.js does not start the selenium server.
+You may use the  [selenium-standalone](https://www.npmjs.com/package/selenium-standalone) package
+to install and start a selenium server.

 ## Authors